Volunteering with Hospice Atlanta is a great way to give back to the community, build new relationships, and learn about our mission and services.

 - Join the BIG-TO-DO host committee and help us raise awareness for this annual fundraiser which benefits our Pediatric Hospice Program.
 Learn about the mission and services of Visiting Nurse, and share your resources and relationships to help secure in-kind and sponsorship support.

 - Join the Fall Gala host committee and help plan our annual benefit, In The Moment – A Celebration of Life, by assisting with event development and leveraging your relationships to support our hospice program through in-kind and sponsorship support.

 To learn more about these two event opportunities, please email the Office of Advancement or call 404-215-6010.

 To learn more about volunteering for our programs, or if you have questions about your volunteer assignments, email our volunteer coordinator or call 404-848-7955.

 - Our hospice volunteer coordinator carefully matches your interests, area of expertise or special skills with the needs of our patients.
 No hands-on care or previous experience is necessary, but we do require you to attend a training and orientation session, and complete a background check and TB screening.

-- Next Training Sessions: Saturday, February 25 & Sunday, February 26 from 9am to 4pm at Hospice Atlanta Center.
-All sessions are required.
+- Next Training Sessions: May 16, 18, 23 and 25 from 6pm to 9pm at Hospice Atlanta Center.
+All 4 sessions are required.